Muammar El Khatib

 At Lawerence Berkeley National Laboratory, he was a postdoctoral scholar working towards the development of machine learning approaches, algorithms and data sets to solve chemical science problems.

-He has published more than ten papers, given presentations at international conferences, and developed the ML4Chem machine learning package, a module for the MOLPRO quantum-chemistry package, and the atomistic machine-learning package (Amp).
+He has published more than ten papers, and given presentations at international conferences, and developed the ML4Chem machine learning package, a module for the MOLPRO quantum-chemistry package, and the atomistic machine-learning package (Amp).
 Additionally, he has participated in the free software community and is a Debian Linux developer.

 Interests